Creative Self-Empowerment: Self-Portrait in a Thousand Pieces

 It’s only recently that I’ve begun to untangle just what it is that draws me to mosaic-making.
 Sometimes, I think I’m totally nuts: I literally spend hours upon hours cutting tiles into tiny pieces and gluing them down onto a board.
 There are nine million other things I could be doing.

-But what I’ve learned is that that is one of my meditations.
-My devotions.
+But what I’ve learned is that making art is one of my meditations, my devotions.

 As I break tiles and lay them, my mind has time to unspool.
 My thoughts wander, coalesce, and converge in flashes of insight.

 For me, there’s something resonant about smashing something to pieces and rearranging them in a way that creates something beautiful.

 It’s an opportunity to create beauty out of brokenness.